Find and fix code smells in C++ with regexes

 ), constructors, and destructors (like lock_guard

-instead of lock and unlock), it makes sense to search for those and other similar patterns.
+), it makes sense to search for those and other similar patterns.

 Other actions that are often best handled with constructors and destructors, or somehow encapsulated, are